-Inception Launches Next Version Of The JAIS Chat App With Two New AI Models And Enhanced Audio Capabilities
+Inception launches next version of the JAIS Chat app with two new AI Models and enhanced audio capabilities

-Inception, a G42 company specializing in AI-native products, today announced the integration of JAIS 70B, K2-Diamond-Chat and advanced Audio services into the latest release of the JAIS Chat mobile app.
+(MENAFN- ProGlobal Media) 9 SEPTEMBER 2024 - ABU DHABI, UNITED ARAB EMIRATES: Inception, a G42 company specializing in AI-native products, today announced the integration of JAIS 70B, K2-Diamond-Chat and advanced audio services into the latest release of the JAIS Chat mobile app.

 The K2-Diamond-Chat model enables users to tackle complex mathematical problems and manipulation of symbolic expressions such as algebraic simplification and differentiation.
 Inception has launched the new K2 Diamond Chat in partnership with the Mohamed bin Zayed University of Artificial Intelligence (MBZUAI).